jraillard/parkndeploy/doc/step1_deploy_backend.md

 output planId string = plan.id // Export the App Service identifier
 ```

-Pay attention about the `name` property.
-Resources names should be ***strictly unique*** in Azure.
+Pay attention about the `name` property. ***Resources names should be strictly unique in Azure***.
 As a best practice, every resource name should contain the [resource type abreviation](https://learn.microsoft.com/azure/cloud-adoption-framework/ready/azure-best-practices/resource-abbreviations).
-Some are placing it as prefix, some as suffix and some in middle : there's no restriction on it, it's just better to be consistent on your different projects (in order to apply rules on resources inside an organization for instance).
+Some are placing it as prefix, some as suffix and some in middle : there's no restriction on it, it's **just better to be consistent on your different projects** (in order to apply rules on resources inside an organization for instance).

 So for each of our resources we'll follow the following rule : projectName-resourceType-**identifier**, where identifier could be your trigram for instance (as every people in the course should have a unique resource name).